 The MHA Keystone Center's mission focuses on supporting healthcare providers to achieve excellence in the outcomes desired by the people they serve.
 The vision statement, achieving the highest quality healthcare outcomes that meet individual values, helps to guide this work.
 As such, the MHA Keystone Center encourages organizations to use this guide to assess the current level of hospital implementation around key strategies aimed at reducing disparities to achieve equity and improving quality.
 This resource will guide organizations to prioritize and act on identified gaps so that deliberate and purposeful action is taken to ensure that the outcomes across all patient populations are equitable.
-This document and supplemental resources are located on the MHA Keystone Center's Health Disparities webpage.2 Sections of the guide include:
+A digital PDF of this document can be found at the MHA Keystone Center's Health Disparities webpage.2 Sections of the guide include: